sanjayr33/sanjayr33/README.md

 ### About Me 🌐
-Dynamic and versatile professional with a B.Tech in Artificial Intelligence & Data Science, offering a unique blend of skills as a Full Stack Developer and Data Analyst.
-Hands-on experience building scalable, secure web applications using Django, HTML/CSS, JavaScript, and RESTful APIs, while also excelling in data cleaning, analysis, and visualization with Python, SQL, and Excel.
-Adept in both front-end and back-end development with strong database knowledge (MySQL, PostgreSQL) and expertise in version control systems.
+Versatile tech professional with a B.Tech in AI & Data Science, skilled in Full Stack development (Django, HTML/CSS, JavaScript, REST APIs) and data analytics (Python, SQL, Excel).
+Experienced in building secure web apps, database management, and creating visual insights with Power BI and Tableau.
+Strong in troubleshooting, modular design, predictive modeling, and trend forecasting, with proven ability to deliver data-driven solutions in agile teams.

-Highly skilled in statistical analysis, predictive modeling, and dashboard creation with Power BI and Tableau.
-Capable of troubleshooting, debugging, and upgrading applications, implementing modular design and clean code practices, and executing ETL processes for actionable business intelligence.
-Proven track record in trend forecasting, business reporting, and delivering data-driven insights to enhance decision-making.
-Committed to staying current with emerging technologies and contributing effectively in agile, collaborative environments.

 ### Tech Toolbox 🛠️
 - **Languages:** Python, SQL, JavaScript, R